Managing Resources with Project Server 2016 / 2019 / Project Online

-For resource managers, line or department managers and their support staff that use Project Web App (PWA) and Project Server or Project Online
+For resource managers, line or department managers and their support staff that use Project Web App (PWA in Project Server) or Project Online

 About this Course

-This 2-day course prepares resource managers to manage their resources effectively in a Project Server environment.
-With Microsoft Project Server, many organizations have an opportunity to improve the resource management within their organization.
+This 2-day course prepares resource managers to manage their resources effectively in a Project Server or Project Online environment: Many organizations have an opportunity to improve resource management within their organization.
 The course is a hands-on workshop in which participants will work with a real database of projects of a virtual organization.
 Participants will do hands-on exercises.

 Each participant will receive a copy of the course manual and an electronic certificate with PDUs upon completion.